puppetlabs/pcp-broker/README.md

 ### Choosing queuing

-In bootstrap.cfg you will need one queueing-service
+In bootstrap.cfg you will need one of the following queueing-services

     puppetlabs.cthun.queueing.durable-queue/queueing-service

+    puppetlabs.cthun.queueing.activemq/queueing-service